lovefly1983/DropWizardTemp/README.md

 2. Start the restful service

 TODO:
-Use Swagger to define the RESTful APIs.
+* Use Swagger to define the RESTful APIs.
-Generate the image preview on the fly when uploading (or use a cron job, MQ to async process it) Make sure images store into sub-folders by timestamp.
+* Generate the image preview on the fly when uploading (or use a cron job, MQ to async process it)
+* Make sure images store into sub-folders by timestamp.
-Add memchaned support
+* Add memchaned support
-Register functionality
+* Register functionality
-Sign functionality
+* ~~Login functionality~~
-Integrate with 3rd API like QQ, Wechat, Weibo
+* Integrate with 3rd API like QQ, Wechat, Weibo
-More to add...
+* More to add...